smartsysbg/SmartWebDoc/docs/content-anatomy.md

 ---

 #### Summary
 In this chapter, we have learned about the basic building blocks of the content.
-To fully understand the whole process of designing and creating front-end webpages, read the chapters [Manage Content](../manage-content) and [Widgets](../widgets).
+To fully understand the whole process of designing and creating front-end webpages, read the chapters [Manage Content](../manage-content), [Custom Content in-depth](../custom-content-in-depth) and [Widgets](../widgets).
 The [Navigation and Menus](../navigation-and-menus) chapter explains how to create site navigation and improve user experience.